How to make compost

 Making a compost bin

-Using pallets is just one material you can build a structure for your compost from
+Using pallets is just one material you can build a structure for your compost from.
+You can tie them together to make a bay.
+You can just have a heap as well!

 Where to put your compost heap or bin

-A semi shaded location is good for a compost heap on top of soil or turf ideally (you can put it on to a hard surface with a couple of spades of soil at the bottom) and easily accessible.
+A semi shaded location is good for a compost heap on top of soil or turf ideally (as you want the worms to get into it and for liquid to drain out) and easily accessible.